kulcsarrudolf/pasztor.at/content/blog/2017-11-13-getting-help-in-the-tech-community-intotech-2017.md

 publishDate: "2017-11-11T09:00:00Z"
 eventStreetAddress: Lindengasse 56
 eventUrl: https://into.technology/
-excerpt: Getting help in the IT or tech community as a beginner can be tricky.
+summary: Getting help in the IT or tech community as a beginner can be tricky.
 Lots of unwritten rules and expectations, dangerous waters to navigate.
 external_link: https://into.technology/
 inLanguage: EN